chinyakao/shell_script/5_file_operations/note.md

     LINE 4: Tom
     LINE 5: Rene
     ```
-3. to validate the integrity of the file
+## validate the integrity of the file
     ```
     $ cksum names.txt
     ```